yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/_index.md

 An RF 3 universe can survive 1 zone outage when spread across 3 zones.
 This setup ensures that even if an entire zone goes down, the database can continue operating.

 {{<tip>}}
-To understand how YugabyteDB is resilient to zone failures, see [HA during zone failures](./handling-zone-failures)
+See [HA during zone failures](./handling-zone-failures), to understand how YugabyteDB is resilient to zone failures.
 {{</tip>}}

 ### Region failure